amitxv/PC-Tuning/docs/post-install.md

 |Disable Typing Insights|Telemetry|
 |Do Not Let Apps Run In the Background|Disabled via policies as the option is not available in the interface on Windows 11|

-Changes made with ``-ui_cleanup``:

-- Launch File Explorer To This PC
-- Turn Off Display of Recent Search Entries In the File Explorer Search Box
-- Remove Pin To Quick Access In Context Menu
-- Disable Recent Items and Frequent Places In File Explorer and Quick Access
-- Hide Recent Folders In Quick Access
-- Clear History of Recently Opened Documents On Exit
-- Hide Quick Access from File Explorer
-- Hide Frequent Folders In Quick Access

 </details>

 - Open PowerShell as administrator and enter the command below.
 Replace ``<option>`` with the Windows version you are configuring such as ``7``, ``8``, ``10`` or ``11``.